marcoavol/sonos-card/README.md

 Sonos Card for Home Assistant UI with a focus on managing multiple media players!

-This is a fork of the original Sonos Card by [punxaphil](https://github.com/punxaphil/custom-sonos-card) with some minor changes according to personal preferences and meant primarily for my own use.

-Anyone that stumbles upon this project is encouraged to use and support the awesome original project by [punxaphil](https://github.com/punxaphil/custom-sonos-card).
+This is a fork of the original Sonos Card by [punxaphil](https://github.com/punxaphil/custom-sonos-card) with some minor changes according to personal preferences, meant primarily for my own use.
+Anyone that stumbles upon this repository is encouraged to use and support the awesome original project.
 ## Support the original project

 Do you like the Sonos Card?
-Support the original project with a coffee ☕️
+Support the original project by [punxaphil](https://github.com/punxaphil/custom-sonos-card) with a coffee ☕️

 [![BMC](https://www.buymeacoffee.com/assets/img/custom_images/white_img.png)](https://www.buymeacoffee.com/punxaphil)